 The objective of the GCSP is to bring people from every industry and nation together so they can learn, exchange ideas and find sustained opportunities in these uncertain times.

 The GCSP provides executive education, dialogue opportunities, policy analysis and forward-thinking solutions to an array of individuals and institutions.

-Each year we host 1,100 course participants, including government officials (diplomats, military, etc.), international organisations, NGOs, business leaders, and politicians, from 140 nations.
+Each year we host 1,100 course participants, including government officials (diplomats, military, etc.), international organisations, NGOs, business leaders, and politicians, of more than 165 nationalities.